A 3-Manifold with no Real Projective Structure: The Ehresmann-Weil-Thurston principle

 \section{The Ehresmann-Weil-Thurston principle}

 Fundamental in the deformation theory of locally homogeneous (Ehresmann) structures is the following principle, first observed by Thurston~\cite{Thurston_1979}:

 \begin{theorem} Let $X$ be a manifold upon which a Lie group $G$ acts transitively.
-Let $M$ have a geometric structure modeled on $(X,G)$ with holonomy representation $\pi_1(M)\xrightarrow\rho G$.
+Let $M$ have a geometric structure modeled on $(G,X)$ with holonomy representation $\pi_1(M)\xrightarrow\rho G$.
 For $\rho'$ sufficiently near $\rho$ in the space of representations $\Hom(\pi_1(M),G)$, there exists a (nearby) $(G,X)$-structure on $M$ with holonomy representation $\rho'$. \end{theorem} \begin{corollary} Let $M$ be a closed manifold.
-The set of holonomy representations of $(X,G)$-structures on $M$ is open in $\Hom(\pi_1(M),G)$. \end{corollary}
+The set of holonomy representations of $(G,X)$-structures on $M$ is open in $\Hom(\pi_1(M),G)$. \end{corollary}

 This principle has a long history.
 In the context of $\cpo$-structures, this is due to Hejhal~\cite{Hejhal}; see also Earle~\cite{Earle} and Hubbard~\cite{Hubbard}.
 The first application is the theorem of Weil~\cite{Weil} that the set of Fuchsian representations of the fundamental group of a closed surface group in $\mathsf{PSL}(2,\R)$ is open.
-The first detailed proofs of this fact are Lok~\cite{Lok}, Canary-Epstein-Green~\cite{CEG}, and Goldman~\cite{G1}.
+The first detailed proofs of this fact are Lok~\cite{Lok}, Canary-Epstein-Green~\cite{CEG}, and Goldman~\cite{G1} (the proof in \cite{G1} was worked out with M.\ Hirsch, and were independently found by A.\ Haefliger).
 The ideas in these proofs may be traced to Ehresmann.
 For a more recent proof, with applications to rigidity, see Bergeron-Gelander~\cite{BG}.

 In the sequel $M=\rpth\#\rpth$.
 By Van Kampen's theorem,

 is isomorphic to the infinite dihedral group.